 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
-Operating lease ROU assets and liabilities are recognized as of the commencement date based on the present value of lease payments over the lease terms.
-Lease terms will include options to extend or terminate the lease when it is reasonably certain that the Company will either exercise or not exercise the option to renew or terminate the lease.
-The discount rate for the lease is the rate implicit in the lease unless that rate cannot be readily determined.
-As the Company leases do not provide an implicit rate, the Company's uses its estimated incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
+Operating lease ROU assets and liabilities are recognized as of the commencement date based on the present value of lease payments over the lease term.
+Lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
+The Company's uses its estimated incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.
 The Company also elected the practical expedient to not separate lease and non-lease components for its leases (see also Note 6).